Himanshu Kumar

 • Read your Policy Carefully

-It is suggested that you thoroughly read your health insurance policy.
+It is suggested that you should thoroughly read your health insurance policy.
 Understand the conditions and treatments that are subjected to this waiting period, and take note of anything exceptional you see.

 • Plan for the Future

-If there is any pre-existing condition that you are suffering from or any need for certain treatment, you are thinking of, it is crucial to plan for the moratorium period.
+If there is any pre-existing condition that you are suffering from or any need for certain treatment you are thinking of, it is crucial to plan for the moratorium period.
 Make sure to maintain continuous coverage and explore the options for temporary coverage of these conditions.

 • Ask the Expert